3loi/NaturalVoices/README.md

 <br><br>

-To see an overview of audio segments visit this website [[website](https://naturalvoices.github.io/NaturalVoices/)].
+To see an overview of audio segments visit the Pages website [[website](https://3loi.github.io/NaturalVoices/)].

 ---------------------------